 There are numerous instances when a State Government or a local body has denied exhibition of a cinematographic film even though it had been certified by CBFC as being fit for exhibition.
-In 2006, the Government of Tamil Nadu imposed a ban on exhibition of the movie Da Vinci Code, after it had been granted CBFC certification, on the ground of

-The Supreme Court has come down heavily on such bans, and quashed them after terming it as 'pre-censorship' The highest Court of the country is very clear that once an expert body (CBFC) has found a film to be fit to be screened all over the country, the State Government does not have the power to organize another round of pre-censorship.
-115 The Supreme Court has also declared that once an expert body has considered the impact of the film on the public and has cleared the film, it is no excuse to say that there may be a law and order situation.
+In 2006, the Government of Tamil Nadu imposed a ban on exhibition of the movie Da Vinci Code, after it had been granted CBFC certification, on the ground of maintenance of public order.115 In an instance where the movie 'Aarakshan' was granted CBFC certification and was permitted to be screened all over the country, the Supreme Court quashed and overturned the suspension of the screening of the film by the State Government of Uttar Pradesh.116 as 'pre-censorship'117 The highest Court of the country is very clear that once an expert body (CBFC) has found a film to be fit to be screened all over the country, the State Government does not have the power to organize another round of pre-censorship.118 The Supreme Court has also declared that once an expert body has considered the impact of the film on the public and has cleared the film, it is no excuse to say that there may be a law and order situation.
 It is for the concerned State Government to see that the law and order is maintained.
 In any democratic society there are bound to be divergent views.
-Merely because a small section of the society has a different view from the majority there would be no ground for the
+Merely because a small section of the society has a different view from the majority there would be no ground for the Executive to review or revise a decision of the Appellate Tribunal.
+In such a case, there is a clear duty of the State Government to ensure that law and order is maintained by taking appropriate actions against persons who choose to breach the law.119